 Dr. Quimby's main research interests are substance use and mental health in youth.
 She is passionate about advocating for underserved populations and mentoring underrepresented trainees.
 She enjoys medical student and resident education.

 Division of Clinical Research

-Christopher Jones, MD, is an Assistant Professor of Emergency Medicine at Cooper Medical School of Rowan University.
+Christopher Jones, MD, is an Associate Professor of Emergency Medicine at Cooper Medical School of Rowan University.
 He completed his undergraduate studies at Stanford University, and received his medical degree from the University of Michigan Medical School, where he was selected for the Alpha Omega Alpha Honor Society.
 Dr. Jones pursued his residency training in emergency medicine at the University of North Carolina, Chapel Hill, serving as chief resident during his final year.
 After his residency training he completed a fellowship in emergency medicine administration in the Christiana Care Health System.